mseyne/superpowers-tutorials/1SuperPong/ch2.md

 Ok, all the Actors are placed, we can launch the game to see if everything display correctly.
 Right now, nothing will happen beside the display and it is normal.
 We need to start programming the logic of our game to have some interaction.
-However a last step before to jump in the code is to set the Physic Bodies to our sprites, we will need this solid bodies for the collision between the ball and the paddles.
+However a last step before jumping in the code is to set the Physic Bodies to our sprites, we will need these solid bodies for the collision between the ball and the paddles.

 ### Setting Arcade Bodies